mcukstorm/RecoilEngine/doc/site/content/docs/guides/getting-started/widgets-and-gadgets.md

 ## Widgets - UI

 Widgets are addons that specialize in adding UI to your game.
 Synced code for these are buttons that affect the world, such as issuing commands.
 These lie in the "LuaUI/Widgets" folder.
-There are a few UI frameworks available to you if you'd rather not make your own.
-The major ones are:
-- Chili: A legacy UI framework using a retained-mode model.
-It's largely unmaintained and should be considered EOL, but it still functions.
-- RmlUi: A brand-new HTML/CSS style UI framework.
-If you have experience with web dev, you will feel at home here.
-It's very new, so the documentation and implementation has some rough edges.
-See the [article on it](docs/guides/ui/getting started with rmlui.md).

-TODO: Example
-TODO: Link to docs
+Recoil has the [RmlUi framework](https://mikke89.github.io/RmlUiDoc/) integrated but you can also use other Lua based frameworks, for example Beyond All Reason uses [FlowUi](https://github.com/beyond-all-reason/Beyond-All-Reason/blob/master/luaui/Widgets/flowui_gl4.lua) and Chobby uses [Chili](https://springrts.com/wiki/Chili)

+RmlUi: A brand-new HTML/CSS style UI framework there is a recoil specific article on it here [article on it]({{% ref "rmlui" %}}).

 ## Gadgets - Game logic